 Like tummy tucks, these procedures are done in an outpatient setting under a general anesthetic in our own AAAASF Certified surgery center on-site.
 In this procedure, three different positions are required to remove the extra skin circumferentially around the waist.
 We first position the patient on one side to lift the buttock, side of leg and flank.
 We then repeat this on the other side.
 The final step is to position the patient on their back and perform an extended abdominoplasty.

-The recovery for total body lift is slightly longer than a abdominoplasty.
+The recovery for a total body lift is slightly longer than an abdominoplasty.
 Patients can return to a desk job in 2-3 weeks and resume strenuous physical activity around 6 weeks after surgery.
 The scar, which extends around the waist, will continue to improve for up to one year.

-The specific risks and the suitability of this procedure for a given individual can only be determined at consultation.
+The specific risks and the suitability of this procedure for a given individual can only be determined at your consultation.
 All surgical procedures have some degree of risk.
 Minor complications that do not affect the outcome occur occasionally.
 Major complications are unusual.